Statistical matching and subclassification with a continuous dose: characterization, algorithm, and application to a health outcomes study: Discussion

 \section{Discussion}

-In this paper we have systematically studied statistical matching and subclassification with a many-leveled and continuous treatment dose.
+In this paper we have systematically studied statistical matching and subclassification with a many-level or continuous exposure dose.
 We propose two optimality criteria for subclassification, each based on a natural subclass homogeneity measure.
 We characterize the relationship between these two criteria and leverage this relationship to develop an efficient polynomial-time algorithm that finds a subclassification that is guaranteed to be optimal with respect to one criterion and near-optimal with respect to the other criterion.

+Our developed algorithm also allows empirical users to control separation in the exposure dose and cardinalities of formed subclasses.
+There are three tuning parameters involved in our flexible algorithm: dose caliper size $\tau_0$, dose caliper penalty $C$, and cardinality penalty $\lambda$.
+In many practical situations, we recommend setting $\tau_0$ to a minimum dose difference that would yield a meaningful difference in the potential outcomes, and $C = \infty$ (or a very large number) to enforce dose separation specified by $\tau_0$.
+This way to specify tuning parameters $(\tau_0, C)$ is similar to setting propensity score calipers in a bipartite match; see, e.g., \citet[Section 2.3]{zhang2021match2C}.
+We recommend setting the cardinality penalty $\lambda = 0$ by default to deliver an optimal full match; in the case where some subclasses have too many study units, $\lambda$ should be gradually increased.

 Our extensive simulations suggest that non-bipartite matching combined with regression adjustment helps remove bias in parametric causal inference; thus, we would recommend routinely using non-bipartite matching as a pre-processing step, as advocated by many researchers (\citealp{rubin1973matching, rubin1979using, ho2007matching, stuart2010matching}) in a binary treatment setting.
 Moreover, we found non-bipartite full match is advantageous over non-bipartite pair match in separating the treatment/encouragement doses \emph{and} maintaining good subclass homogeneity and overall balance; therefore, the new design may be particularly useful in instrumental variable studies where separation of the IVs (or encouragement doses) would render outcome analysis much more efficient (\citealp{baiocchi2010building}).

-Supplementary Material A.1-A.4 contains proofs of Lemma $1$, Corollary $1$, and Proposition 1-2.
-Supplementary Material A.5 proves that the output from the modified Algorithm 1 $F^\ast_{\text{star}, \lambda}$ induces a subclassification that is optimal with respect to $\nu^\lambda_{\text{star}}(\boldsymbol\Pi; \mathbf{i}^\ast, \mathcal{W}^{\text{suit}})$.
-Supplementary Material B.1 summarizes the data generating process underlying the illustrative examples in Section $5$.
-Supplementary Material B.2 provides additional simulation results.
-Supplementary Material C provides further details on statistical matching in the application with different choices of the tuning parameter $\tau_0$.